coderyi/DecouplingKit/Readme.md

 ```

-Create a service protocol for your own business line class
+Create a service protocol for your business class

 ```
 @protocol Bussiness2ServiceProtocol <DKServiceProtocol>